 Eight Chopping Knives (Butterfly Knives) – The Knives are the original weapons of Wing Chun.
 They’re used as extensions of your arms and require sufficient control and power of your wrist joints.

 Six and a Half Point Pole (Long Pole) – The Pole Form was not traditionally part of the Wing Chun system; it was added only a few generations ago.

 It’s important that you gain a sound experiential understanding of the essence of each Form before you start learning the next Form.
 It’s like learning how to stand first before you can walk.
 With that foundation it’s easy to learn to run.
 At Mindful Wing Chun we’ve created a curriculum to guide you through our grading syllabus.

 There is so much more that could be said about the beauty of the Wing Chun Forms.
 Words cannot fully describe the potential blissful feelings that you can obtain by practising them.

 “The structure of Wing Chun Kung Fu is so reliable and precise that it fits into the logic of science.
 Viewing from any angle, I consider that Wing Chun is really a masterpiece in Martial Art.
-In fact, Wing Chun, which is so well organized, together with its nicely designed structure, has reached the pinnacle of perfection.
+In fact, Wing Chun, which is so well organised, together with its nicely designed structure, has reached the pinnacle of perfection.
 With persistent analysis and practice, you’ll gradually learn and discover more from basic to advanced training.
-As time goes by, one will find that practicing Wing Chun is very interesting.
+Furthermore, as time goes by, one will find that practicing Wing Chun is very interesting.
 I have practiced Wing Chun for over forty years and I still have a lot of fun in it.
 It is really one of the greatest enjoyments in my life.
 [By the time he passed away in 2014, Grandmaster Chu had practised Wing Chun full-time for 64 years.]